hashimati/Service-Requests-Offers-Microservices/README.md

 }
 ```
-The Request object has three possible statuses: INITIATED, DONE, and CANCELED.
-The "location" attribute in the Request class will be used to by Service Provider users to find requests near to them using MongoDB Geospecial features.
-In this artical, we will not talk about this feature but you can review the implementation in the source code repository.
+The Request object has three possible statuses: INITIATED, DONE and CANCELED.
+The "location" attribute in the Request class will be used by Service Provider users to find requests near to them using MongoDB Geo special features.
+In this article, we will not talk about this feature but you can review the implementation in the source code repository.

 ```
 src\main\java\io\hashimati\requestservice\domains\enums\RequestStatus.java